PatrickScholar/PatrickScholar/README.md

-- A software developer with focus on computer vision systems and automation in building construction industry.
+Are you a  computer vision systems ethusaist or
+Your interested automation in Building Construction Industry?
-- Drop me an email: ssegawapatrick994@gmail.com
+Drop me an email: ssegawapatrick994@gmail.com